open-cogsci/osdoc/content/getting-started/03-running-from-source.md

 Download the appropriate egg for your version of Python (e.g. setuptools-0.6c9-py2.7.egg).
 Do NOT rename it.

-Run it as if it were a shell script, e.g. `sh setuptools-0.6c9-py2.7.egg`.
+Run it as if it were a shell script, e.g.

+	sh setuptools-0.6c9-py2.7.egg

 Setuptools will install itself using the matching version of Python (e.g. python2.7), and will place the easy_install executable in the default location for installing Python scripts (as determined by the standard distutils configuration files, or by the Python installation).
 Afterwards, install most dependencies with the command:

 	sudo easy_install psychopy pyglet pyopengl pil expyriment

 You may need to manually install Matplotlib, wxPython because (at the time of testing) these didn't install using easy_install.
 Make sure you install the versions that match your Python version.

 *NOTE:* The psychopy backend does not seem to work yet and crashes.
-The reason is that PsychoPy can't cope with the newer 64-bit or cocoa versions of Mac OS X yet.
-Newer versions of psychopy hopefully solve this problem.
+The reason is that PsychoPy (or rather its underlying library pyglet) can't cope with the 64-bit cocoa environment of the newer Mac OS X versions yet.
+In newer versions of psychopy this problem is hopefully solved.

 #### Install wxPython (Optional, required for the PsychoPy back-end)